-During the period of removal the pupil will receive continual, supervised education in a suitable environment.
+During the period of removal the pupil will receive continual, supervised education in a suitable environment until a suitable plan is put in place for successful reintegration.
 Staff will consider whether any assessment of underlying factors of disruptive behaviour is needed.
 Parents should be informed on the same day if their child has been removed from the classroom and a reintegration strategy will be discussed with the pupil and parents which facilitates reflection by the pupil, sets out any support to be put in place for the pupil to avoid such behaviour in the future, sets out clear behavioural expectations and the consequences of failing to comply.